philips-software/terraform-provider-hsdp/docs/guides/state.md

 - [Introduction to Terraform state](https://www.terraform.io/docs/language/state/index.html)

-We will discuss the various options you you have to manage Terraform state on HSDP
+We will discuss the various options you have to manage Terraform state on HSDP

+# Local
+This is the default state location which Terraform uses when you do not configure a backend.
+It works fine when just getting your feet wet.
+Terraform will store the state in your current directory called `terraform.tfstate`.
+This works for small tests and projects with only a single user.
+As soon as you start collaborating you will want to use a remote state backend, like S3.

 # S3
 HSDP S3 Buckets can be used to store Terraform state.
 The instructions below assume some familiarity with Cloud foundry